 - Tip #02 – The roads are generally safe as it’s paved, mostly straight and well-maintained.
 Australia drives on the left side of the road and take note that different state has different practices, for e.g – the speed cameras location in WA may not be prominently marked like in Sydney.
 Observe the speed limits especially around residential and school zones.

-- Tip #03 – You will need an international driving license (for driving license not written in English).
-But you must still bring your local driving license as it will be required for verification by the rental car company.
+- Tip #03 – You will need an international driving licens, if your driving license is not in English.
+But you must also bring your local driving license as it will be required for verification by the rental car company.

 - Tip #4 – Contact Jetabout Holidays as you will be assured of reasonably priced deals in road trip packages as Australia is one of their area of specialty.
-They also work only with reliable car rental firms with complete insurance coverage.
+They also work only with reliable car rental firms with complete insurance coverage for peace of mind.

 Lancelin Sand Dunes (Day #1)